Trying to decide what to wear in Rome can be a surprisingly daunting task, especially if youâve never been there before!

 No suits or cocktail dresses required, of course, but crisp, tailored, intentional outfits are the norm in Rome.

-Loose or ill-fitting clothing, ripped or stained items, and anything athleisure will look out of place in Rome (except perhaps near the Colosseum or Vatican City, where you’ll almost exclusively be surrounded by other tourists).
+Loose or ill-fitting clothing, ripped or stained items, and anything athleisure will look out of place in amongst Romans.

 If you want to blend in, dress for the season, not the weather (within reason).